-Sawyer 2.0 hits on Kate, who I call Cato, played by Alex Pfferyerizerrr, better known as the guy from I am Number Beastly.
-Cato is crushing Dr. Jackie, because that Cato, you know what I’m saying?
+Then Sawyer starts flirting with Cato, played by Alex Pfferyerizerrr, better known as the guy from I am Number Beastly.
+But Cato is crushing on Dr. Jackie.
+Nobody is really concerned about finding plane wreckage.

-So, Cato ends up exploring with Dr. Jackie while the rest get busy trying to get rescued.
-They make a base camp and pull their personal items away from the burning wreckage…
+Cato goes with Dr. Jackie to find the hatch while the rest get busy trying to contact the Dharma Initiative.
+Somebody makes a base camp, and people begin to pull their personal items away from the burning wreckage…

 More stuff happens.
-I’ve got my order into Whole Foods.
+I decide to go with scallops, so I order from Whole Foods.
 According to Food and Wine pairings, scallops are best served with white wine.
 Some fish, like salmon or tuna, are hearty enough to be served with a lighter red.

-Dr. Jackie returns and accuses Cato of sexual assault.
-Cato first rebukes her for her insensitivity in light of the guy who got eaten by a shark.
-He follows up with the noted if you were assaulted, then why did you pick fruit for everyone defense.
+He is assigned a public defender, but takes the stand in his own defense.
+The judge allows Cato to rebuke Dr. Jackie for her for her insensitivity in light of the guy who got eaten by a shark.
+He follows this with the noted if you were assaulted, then why did you pick fruit for everyone defense.

 She’s all, “Look!
 It’s a sign!”